metalzoa/FirstContactWithTensorFlow/README.md

 During the sessions lab the instructor will use IPython/Jupyter.
 If you are interested to use too, you can obtain it from [here] (https://ipython.org) (optional).

+##### Virtualenv
-We will use a virtual environment virtualenv to install TensorFlow (this will not overwrite existing versions of Python packages from other projects required by TensorFlow).
+We will use a virtual environment virtualenv, a tool to create isolated Python environments to install TensorFlow.
+This will not overwrite existing versions and dependencies (and indirectly permissions) of Python packages from other projects required by TensorFlow in your laptop.
+Virtualenv creates an environment that has its own installation directories, that doesn’t share libraries with other virtualenv environments (and optionally doesn’t access the globally installed libraries either).

 First, you should install pip and virtualenv if they are not already installed, like the follow script shows:
 ```